MicrosoftDocs/winui-api/microsoft.ui.xaml/uielement_keyboardacceleratorplacementtarget.md

 </Grid>
 ```

 In some cases, you might need to present a tooltip relative to another element (typically a container object).
-For example, a Pivot control that displays the tooltip for a PivotItem with the Pivot header.

 Here, we show how to use the KeyboardAcceleratorPlacementTarget property to display the keyboard accelerator key combination for a Save button with the Grid container instead of the button.